lyndon025/playtested/src/content/article/2023-10-21-this-deck-builder-game-was-made-in-just-3-weeks--first-impressions---dancing-duelists.md

 ---
-title: "This deck builder game was made in just 3 weeks! | First Impressions - Dancing Duelists"
+author: lyndonguitar
+category: Review
-description: "And you can also beat it in just 10 minutes.
+description: And you can also beat it in just 10 minutes.
 Dancing Duelists is a brief but spirited deckbuilding autobattler, made by Mega Crit's (developers of Slay the Spire).
-Developed in a mere three weeks using Godot Engine, this game invites players to select from ten silly quirky cartoonish characters and engage in a series of dance-off battles."
+Developed in a mere three weeks using Godot Engine, this game invites players to select from ten silly quirky cartoonish characters and engage in a series of dance-off battles.
+featured: false
 pubDate: 2023-10-21
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "dancing-duelists"]
+tags:
-featured: false
+- taptap
+- dancing-duelists
-thumb: ""
+thumb: ''
+title: This deck builder game was made in just 3 weeks! | First Impressions - Dancing Duelists
 ---

 And you can also beat it in just 10 minutes.
 Dancing Duelists is a brief but spirited deckbuilding autobattler, made by Mega Crit's (developers of Slay the Spire).
 Developed in a mere three weeks using Godot Engine, this game invites players to select from ten silly quirky cartoonish characters and engage in a series of dance-off battles.